 Structural decomposition

 N-layer architecture is all about separating different types of functionality.
 The common logical separation is into a Presentation layer, a Business layer, and a Data layer.
-These may exist on a single machine or on three separate machines – the logical architecture does not define those details.
+These may exist on a single machine or on many separate machines – the logical architecture does not define those details.
 A physical n-tier is quite different from logical n-layer architecture.
 In n-tier architecture, the application is spread across multiple machines with different functions: a client, a web server, an application server, a database server, and so on.
 There is a relationship between an application’s logical and physical architectures: the logical architecture always has at least as many layers as the physical architecture has tires.
 There may be more logical layers than physical tiers (because on physical tier can contain several logical layers), but never fewer.

 The current application is structured into the following layers: